PaddlePaddle/Paddle/paddle/contrib/inference/high_level_api.md

 std::unique_ptr<PaddlePredictor> CreatePaddlePredictor(const ConfigT& config);
 ```

-By specify the engine kind and config, one can get an specific implementation.
+By specifying the engine kind and config, one can get an specific implementation.

 ## Reference